LTUC/amman-dotnet-401d2/Curriculum/Class13/lab/README.md

 # Lab 13: Async Inn Management System

-## To Submit this Assignment
-- Create a new repo on your personal GitHub account
-- Name your repo `AsyncInn`
-- Create a branch named `NAME-LAB13`
-- Write your code
-- Commit often
-- Push to your repository
-- Create a pull request from your branch back your `master` branch.
-- Submit a link to your PR in canvas
-- Merge your PR back into master
-- In Canvas, Include the actual time it took you to complete the assignment as a comment (**REQUIRED**)
-- Include a `README.md` (contents described below)

 ## The Problem Domain
 Now that you have a solid understanding of your database schema for your hotel management system, today you will build from scratch the initial .NET Core MVC structure and application.

 ## Application Specifications
 Your application should include the following: